aayush-aryal/ai-stock-picker/README.md

 # Stockopedia

 A modern stock trading and prediction platform with AI-powered insights and portfolio management.
-Perfect to learn how to trade and research stocks with the ability to paper trade and see results!
+Perfect to learn how to swing trade and research stocks with the ability to paper trade and see results!

 ![Stockopedia Dashboard](/images/dashboard.png)